Digital Recruiting: Top Ten Best Practices

-Yet our complex world allows job seekers to access information about your company from a wide variety of sources, such as your career site, job boards and social media platforms.
-The result can mean more applications — but not necessarily from the right candidates.
-It also makes it difficult to track the sources that are driving the best return on your recruiting investment.
+For instance, job seekers can access information about your company from a wide variety of sources, such as your career site, job boards, and social media platforms.
+This can yield more applications—but not necessarily from the right candidates.
+It also can make it difficult to track the sources that are driving the best return on your recruiting investment.

 The good news is that these challenges are relatively simple to overcome.
 The ten best practices below will show you how to get more job applicants, attract the right candidates, reduce drop-offs in the application process, and authenticate the most effective recruiting sources.